yangsu01/funance_blog/blogs/14-risk-management/14-risk-management.md

 As expected, we observe heavy tails.
 Looking at the lower quantiles of the normal QQ plot, the theoretical quantiles of the normal distribution severely underestimate the observed values.
 So estimating VaR and ES using a normal distribution would lead to overconfidence.

-A better alternative would be the `t-distribution` which generalizes the normal distribution by adding an additional parameter that describes the tails known as the `degrees of freedom` $\nu$.
+A better alternative would be the `t-distribution` which generalizes the normal distribution by adding a parameter that describes the tails known as the `degrees of freedom` $\nu$.
 To fit the parameters $\mu, \lambda, \nu$, we can use a `maximum likelihood estimation (MLE)` (watch this [video](https://youtu.be/XepXtl9YKwc?si=hUGVuNaQiSW42kkW) to learn more about MLE).
 Here are the results:

 ![t-distribution](./figures/t-distribution.png)
 _Figure 3.
 Distribution of Historical Returns Compared to a t-distribution_